willfranck/talkabout/README.md

 npm run dev
 ```
 * If Electron doesn't launch properly on initial run, type "rs" in the console for nodemon to restart it
+* NextJS might need a CMD/CTRL + R on inital launch once the app is open
+  (I promise, it does work  😄)

 To run the NextJS web only version: